vikasreddy98/AWS-project-linux-ec2-hardening-and-ops/README.md

 This project demonstrates **secure operation and basic hardening of a Linux EC2 instance** on AWS.
 The focus is on **operational discipline**, **least privilege**, and **safe system administration**, rather than advanced automation.

-The instance is accessed **exclusively via AWS Systems Manager (SSM)** — no SSH keys, no inbound ports
+The instance is accessed **exclusively via AWS Systems Manager (SSM)** — no SSH keys, no inbound ports.

 ---